 - Maximum Shedding of Rain and Snow – If you live in an area with significant rain or snow, a metal roof is the perfect solution because they are practically impervious.
 Because of the way the panels interlock, and because the surface is smooth and slippery, snow slides right off without any trouble.

-- House Rires – Metal roofing is fire resistant and does a much better job and protects your home from a house fire.
+- House Rires – Metal roofs are fire resistant and do a much better job and protects your home from a house fire.

 Metal Roofs Cost